kwangure/strawberry/README.md

     ...
 ],
 ```
-See the [config file](./strawberry.config.js) if you already have preprocessing for Svelte setup.
+See the [config file](./strawberry.config.js) if you already have preprocessing for Svelte set up.
 Strawberry only <em>really</em> requires `postcss-import` to be successfully bundle.